Military Family Relief Fund Application

 THE MILITARY FAMILY RELIEF FUND APPLICATION:

 A fund has been established by Colorado legislators and is available to military personnel who meet certain criteria.
+The specific requirements are listed below, as well as the application, and information sheet.
+For more specific information, and/or to speak with the appropriate representative reference the contact numbers listed below.

--The Service Member is currently on active military duty for a minimum of thirty (30) days on overseas mobilization orders;
+- The Service Member is currently on active military duty for a minimum of thirty (30) days on overseas mobilization orders;

--The Service Member or the family member of the Service has submitted a complete application;
+- The Service Member or the family member of the Service has submitted a complete application;

--The Service Member is a Colorado resident for income tax purposes as evidenced by a current Leave and Earning Statement
+- The Service Member is a Colorado resident for income tax purposes as evidenced by a current Leave and Earning Statement

 Documents can be downloaded here: